Mikuana/data_as_code/docs/source/example-births.rst

                     ftp.retrbinary(f'RETR {self.output.name}', f.write)

-Once we do this, the file downloaded in this Step will be stored as part of the Recipe output, and all subsequent executions will discover the file and use the cached file instead of downloading it again.
+Once we do this, the file downloaded in this Step will be stored as part of the Recipe output, and all subsequent executions will discover it, and use the cached file instead of downloading it again.

 We can also easily cache the second step, since that is a fairly straightforward